Northern State Parkway: Lake Success to Woodbury

-The Northern State Parkway begins at the Queens–Nassau county line in front of the Towers Country Club in Little Neck.
+The Northern State Parkway begins at the Queens–Nassau county line in front of the Towers Country Club in Little Neck, as an eastward continuation of the Grand Central Parkway.
 After crossing the county line, the Northern State proceeds east through Lake Success as a six-lane parkway, passing the northern end of the campus of Long Island Jewish Medical Center.
 A short distance east of the medical center, the parkway crosses under Lakeville Road and enters exit 25, which connects to Lakeville Road via Marcus Avenue.
 The parkway proceeds northeast through Lake Success, entering exit 26 which serves New Hyde Park Road.
 At this junction, the parkway remains in close distance of the Long Island Expressway (I-495).
 The parkway winds northeast through North Hills, approaching the eastbound lanes of the Long Island Expressway, but entering exit 27, which connects to Shelter Rock Road (County Route 8).

 The Northern State and the Long Island Expressway begin paralleling each other in both directions, passing north of Searingtown.
 Just east of exit 36 on the expressway, the Northern State breaks away to the east for a short distance through Albertson, entering exit 28, which connects to Willis Avenue.
 The six-lane parkway continues eastward through Albertson, crossing under a railroad line and entering exit 29, which connects to Roslyn Road.
 The Northern State then enters Old Westbury, passing a large set of baseball fields.
 Now paralleling Glen Cove Road, the Northern State proceeds south into exit 30, I.U.
 Willets Road.
 A short distance to the south, the parkway enters Wheatley Hills Golf Club and into Carle Place.